 “Ladders” is flat-out amazing!
 It tries to trick you at first by opening up with this somber feel, but quickly turns into this high-energy/disco-inspired banger that both my Grandma and I can boogie to.

 It’s not only the musicality surrounding this song that will catch your attention, but the positive words from our hero should also appeal to you.
 Throughout, Mac sings about making it to the top despite the demons around him lurking.
 I love that he raps with this pep to his step on his verses, loses himself in the colorful instrumental on the hook, and most importantly, stays mute when the song turns into an all out parade.

 I love how funky the production to this song is.
 It reminds me of the type of s**t that you will hear at a random black BBQ in DC.
 Matter of fact, to maximize it’s impact, I made a burnt ass hot dog and started getting down in the middle of my living room floor.

-I love how Mac switches between three different styles rapping-wise throughout: A smooth version that gets lost in the beat, an aggressive version that flows consistently and a high version that is probably smiling his ass off and can’t find his car keys.
+I love how Mac switches between three different styles rapping-wise throughout this song: A smooth version that gets lost in the beat, an aggressive version that flows consistently, and a high version that is probably smiling his ass off and can’t find his car keys.

 Strangely, this funkdafied sound you hear on the production to this song works for this particular white man.

 6. WINGS (3.5/5)

 7. LADDERS (5/5)